jenkinsci/appscan-plugin/README.md

             -   **Target**: Enter the full path to the directory that contains the files that you want to scan or enter the full path to an existing .irx file.
+    -   **Allow intervention by scan enablement team:** When selected (default), our scan enablement team will step in if the scan fails, or if no issues are found, and try to fix the configuration.
+This may delay the scan result.
     -   **Suspend job until security analysis completes:** If selected, the Jenkins job will pause until security analysis has completed and the results have been retrieved from the service.
 If